zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 Make sure you're in the right room!
 ---
-background-image: url(that/That-Conference-Branding-Slide.png)
+background-image: url(that/01-THAT-Conference-Branding.png)
 background-size: cover

 ???

-Temporary Branding slide- 2021 slide TBD

-Welcome to THAT Conference
+# Welcome to THAT Conference 2021!

 - Background images don't appear to scale correctly unless I also apply "background-size: cover" to the slide.-

 ---
-background-image: url(that/That-Conference-Sponsors-Slide.png)
+background-image: url(that/02-THAT-Conference-Partners.png)
 background-size: cover

 ???

-Temporary Sponsors slide- 2021 slide TBD
+# Sponsors

 Sponsors are great.
 Without them, That Conference would not be possible.
 I'm thankful for them.

 ---
-background-image: url(that/That-Conference-2020.png)
+background-image: url(that/03-THAT.us.png)
 background-size: cover

 ???